-The goal of Phase 4 was to present the jurisdiction approved project recommendations back to each of the seven incorporated jurisdictions.
-To help with an implementation strategy, each jurisdiction was able to select the appropriate event type that they felt would give them the best chance for coordinating and getting projects on the ground.
+The goal of Phase 4 was to present the revised project recommendations back to stakeholders from each of the seven incorporated jurisdictions.
+To help develop the implementation strategy, each jurisdiction selected the appropriate event type that they felt would give them the best chance for getting projects on the ground.